sukyoung/safe/paper/fse21/rebuttal.md

 __C7) How is "average improvement" (solid line) calculated?__

-__=>__  For each test case except on (0, 0), we calculate the slope by ((the number of failed assertions from DS) / (the number of failed assertions from no-DS)) and calculate average of them.
+__=>__  Each Lodash 4 test contains multiple assertions and it is represented as a circle in heat-map charts.
+Since circles are positioned in the same point when their corresponding tests have same number of failed assertions, we use darker gray to denote larger number of tests.
+For each test case except on (0, 0), we calculate the slope by ((the number of failed assertions from DS) / (the number of failed assertions from no-DS)) and calculate average of them.

 __C8) I do not understand where I can see the 24 failed assertions in Figure__ 9a.

-__=>__ We tried to say the DS did not produce any failed assertions for 24 test cases that the no-DS produced at least 2 failed assertions for.
+__=>__ We tried to say that the DS did not produce any failed assertions for 24 test cases that the no-DS produced at least 2 failed assertions for.
 The darker circle is, the more tests it indicates.
 Thus, the sum of test cases from the circles on the x-axis except (0, 0) is 24.

 __C9) Also the percentages: You write "Figure 9(b) shows ... by 12.32%" I do not understand how to get the numbers from the figure.
 Maybe a table is more